-Students must complete 73/74 credits in the Respiratory Therapy program, achieve a minimum grade of "C" in all courses, and attain a final GPA of 2.0 or higher.
+Students must complete 70 credits in the Respiratory Therapy program, achieve a minimum grade of "C" in all courses, and attain a final GPA of 2.0 or higher.
 Upon successful completion of the program, graduates are eligible to sit for credentialing examinations administered by the National Board for Respiratory Care.
 Graduates are eligible to apply for a Maine license to practice Respiratory Care.
+(H,SS) Suggested Electives.
+Please contact your advisor for more information.

+RESPIRATORY THERAPY

-RESPIRATORY THERAPY Associate in Science Degree
+Associate in Science Degree DESCRIPTION